JA Solar review

 • Performance warranties: These promise the panel won't lose more than a set amount of capacity each year.

 The standard length of a performance warranty is 25 years but, like nearly all bifacial panels, JA Solar panels have a 30-year performance warranty.
-For all their panels it promises they'll lose no more than 1% of capacity in the first year and no more than 0.4% in each subsequent year.
+For their Deep Blue 4.0 panels it promises they'll lose no more than 1% of capacity in the first year and no more than 0.4% in each subsequent year.
 So after 30 years, they'll have a minimum of 84.7% of their original capacity.
-This is better than the performance warranty of most solar panels but is not unusual for good-quality bifacial ones.
+This is very good, but not exceptional for quality modern panels.

 Making A Warranty Claim